SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 :::

 ::: greybox
-**Positive Test** -When I enter ‘Adam’ in the Search box and click ‘Search’ I will see all entries starting with Adam in the Grid\
+* When I enter ‘Adam’ in the Search box and click ‘Search’ I will see all entries starting with Adam in the Grid
-**Negative Test** - When I enter ‘zzz’ in the Search box and click ‘Search’ I will see \*no\* entries in the Grid
+* When I enter ‘zzz’ in the Search box and click ‘Search’ I will see **no** entries in the Grid
 :::
 ::: ok
 Figure: OK example of Acceptance Criteria
 :::

 ::: greybox
-**Positive Test** - When I enter ‘Adam’ in the Search box and click ‘Search’ I will see all entries starting with Adam in the Grid\
+* When I enter ‘Adam’ in the Search box and click ‘Search’ I will see all entries starting with Adam in the Grid
-**Negative Test** - When I enter ‘zzz’ in the Search box and click ‘Search’ I will see **no** entries in the Grid\
+* When I enter ‘zzz’ in the Search box and click ‘Search’ I will see **no** entries in the Grid\
-**Gold Plating** - If no results are retuned show a message box ‘No results found’\
+* If no results are returned, show a message box ‘No results found’
-**Gold Plating** – Validation: If no search text is entered, the ‘Search’ button should be disabled\
+* If no search text is entered, the ‘Search’ button should be disabled
-**Gold Plating** – Right-clicking on a column header should provide ‘Sort’ functionality\
+* Right-clicking on a column header should provide ‘Sort’ functionality
-**Gold Plating** – If a large set of results is returned, display pagination with page numbers and ‘Prev’, ‘Next’ links
+* If a large set of results is returned, display pagination with page numbers and ‘Prev’, ‘Next’ links
 :::
 ::: good
-Figure: Good example of Acceptance Criteria – Including Gold Plating
+Figure: Good example of Acceptance Criteria
 :::

 ::: info